qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 One thread drops the last strong reference and parks inside deallocation, just before the weakrefs are cleared.
 A second thread then operates on every kind of reference to the dying object.
 Every callback must run at most once, and the referent must be dead when it does.
+The list head is no longer read before the call.
+See "The weakref list head is CPython's" in the free-threading notes.

 The object is created in the worker, not in the test body: CPython's biased reference counting makes the creating thread the owner, and a `del` in